 Focus on Achievement

 Often even great ideas fail.
-Not for the typical reasons we tend to think of, such as poor execution, inflated costs or even bad marketing.
+Not for the typical reasons we tend to think of, such as poor execution, inflated costs or even lousy marketing.
 Nope.
 The single greatest cause behind an idea failure is complexity.
 When something is too complicated, people tend to ignore, disregard or simply abandon it.
 Let me explain.

-I carefully compared options of the different phones and after an extensive search settled on a model that seemed to have everything.
+I carefully compared options of the different phones and, after an extensive search, settled on a model that seemed to have everything.

 The phone was cool, the feature list impressive and even the price was right.
 I went to the local phone store, put down my money and bought my new toy.
 That's when the problems began.

 Nothing about the phone made sense.
 I couldn't dial a number without first wading through a 200-page manual to figure out how to set the time.
-The camera required a degree in engineering to use and entering somebody's name took so long it would be easier to memorize all the phone numbers than try and enter them in the phone.
+The camera required a degree in engineering to use, and entering somebody's name took so long it would be easier to memorize all the phone numbers than try and enter them in the phone.

 "What do you mean complicated?"
 I said.
 "It's simple.
 You just balance your protein, fats and carbs, monitor your total caloric intake, combine a mild resistance training program with light cardio and..."
 Oh my God, he was SO right.
-It can be VERY complicated; and so many fitness magazines, websites and television shows don't do anything to dispel that terrible fear.
+It can be VERY complicated, and so many fitness magazines, websites, and television shows don't do anything to dispel that terrible fear.

 I thought about what he had said for days before I realized there was a solution for him.
 I'm going to tell you what I told him, but for the remainder of this article you have to give me your full attention.
 Turn off the radio, mute the TV and let your phone calls go to voice mail.